 Participation in the NRPA Business Council is voluntary and contributions from members help cover the costs of advancing the goals of the council.
 Contributions are based on the number of company employees located in the United States.

-For more information, see the current Business Council brochure.
+For more information, see the current Business Council brochure and Business Council member role description.